Setotet/owasp_pdf/1_1_vulns/en-ZZ/LLM03_TrainingDataPoisoning.md

 7. Use DVC (Data Version Control (ref.16) to tightly identify and track part of a dataset which may have been manipulated, deleted or added that has lead to poisoning.
 8. Use Vector Database to add user-supplied information in aid to protect from poisoning other users and even fix in production without having to re-train a new model.
 9. Adversarial robustness techniques such as federated learning and constraints to minimize the effect of outliers or adversarial training to be vigorous against worst-case perturbations of the training data.
-   1. An "MLSecOps" approach could be to include adversarial robustness to the training lifecycle with the auto poisoning technique.
+  - An "MLSecOps" approach could be to include adversarial robustness to the training lifecycle with the auto poisoning technique.
-   2. An example repository of this would be Autopoison (ref.17) testing, including both attacks such as Content Injection Attacks (“(attempting to promote a brand name in model responses”) and Refusal Attacks (“always making the model refuse to respond”) that can be accomplished with this approach.
+  - An example repository of this would be Autopoison (ref.17) testing, including both attacks such as Content Injection Attacks (“attempting to promote a brand name in model responses”) and Refusal Attacks (“always making the model refuse to respond”) that can be accomplished with this approach.
 10. Testing and Detection, by measuring the loss during the training stage and analyzing trained models to detect signs of a poisoning attack by analyzing model behavior on specific test inputs.
-   1. Monitoring and alerting on number of skewed responses exceeding a threshold.
+11. Monitoring and alerting on number of skewed responses exceeding a threshold.
-   2. Use of a human loop to review responses and auditing.
+12. Use of a human loop to review responses and auditing.
-   3. Implement dedicated LLMs to benchmark against undesired consequences and train other LLMs using reinforcement learning techniques (ref.18).
+13. Implement dedicated LLMs to benchmark against undesired consequences and train other LLMs using reinforcement learning techniques (ref.18).
-   4. Perform LLM-based red team exercises (ref.19) or LLM vulnerability scanning (ref.20) into the testing phases of the LLM's lifecycle.
+14. Perform LLM-based red team exercises (ref.19) or LLM vulnerability scanning (ref.20) into the testing phases of the LLM's lifecycle.

 ### Example Attack Scenarios